-#4: Traceroute output is static text that cannot be acted upon easily.
+#4: Traceroute output is the static text that cannot be acted upon easily.

-#5: Equal-cost paths are not represented, only the actual path the traceroute function takes is reported.
+#5: Equal-cost paths are not represented (only the actual path traversed is reported).

-As mentioned earlier, equal or unequal cost multi-path routes are common place in most networks today.
-Traceroute will only report on the path that was part of the probe messages.
+As mentioned earlier, equal or unequal cost multi-path routes are commonplace in most networks today.
+Traceroute will only report on the specific path that was part of the inquiry probe messages.
 Since the most common traceroute implementations send 3 probe packets with different UDP destination ports, it is possible that in an ECMP environment, each hop will have up to 3 different IP addresses reported.
 Keeping track of which response is part of which path can become cumbersome.

-#6: Traceroute does not report on Layer 2 hops.
+#6: Traceroute is Layer-3 (it does not report on Layer 2 hops)

 As we now understand, traceroute works on decrementing the TTL value in an IP packet and generating TTL expired ICMP messages.
-TTL is only decremented on layer 3 devices, so there is no built-in visibility, or the ability to easy determine the layer-2 path taken from the result.
+TTL is only decremented on layer 3 devices, so there is no built-in visibility, or the ability to easily determine the layer-2 path taken from the result.
 In Enterprise and Data Center environments, there is almost always some form of layer-2 access switch used for aggregating end stations.
 In some designs, there is also a layer-2 distribution layer before reaching a core router that actually performs the first layer 3 routing function which can report back to a traceroute request.
-If packet-loss is presented in the traceroute output, it could be due to improper hashing of a layer 2 port-channel or Link Aggregation Group (LAG), spanning tree issue, duplex configuration on a switch, or other issue that can only be discovered by inspecting the layer 2 elements along the path.
+If packet loss is presented in the traceroute output, it could be due to improper hashing of a layer 2 port channel or Link Aggregation Group (LAG), spanning tree issue, duplex configuration on a switch, or another issue that can only be discovered by inspecting the layer 2 elements along the path.
 Finding this information would require:

 - Determining the MAC address of the source device on the layer 2 segment, (checking the ARP table on the router or on the source device,